Phil Gaglardi: Minister of Highways

 Gaglardi was appointed Minister of Public Works in Bennett's first cabinet, on August 1, 1952.
 At the same time Bennett created a new Department of Highways and appointed Gaglardi its first Minister.
 Gaglardi's ministry was marked by the rapid expansion of the province's paved road system and the completion of most of the major road bridges in British Columbia.
 Bennett described the building program as "the greatest highway building program per capita in the entire Western world."

+Strikes at CP and Black Ball ferries in 1958 cut off transportation to Vancouver Island, and after discussions with company management and unions initially proved unsuccessful, Premier Bennett announced his government would provide its own ferry service.
+Known for "cutting through bureaucracy and getting things done", Gaglardi was handed responsibility for ship design and construction, and for determining the terminal locations.
+In less than two years, BC Ferries began sailing between Tsawwassen (near Vancouver) and Swartz Bay (near Victoria, on Vancouver Island).

-Gaglardi was also given responsibility for BC Ferries and its rapid expansion soon after it was nationalized in 1960.
-He claimed he "built the whole system around my own impatience."
+The government ferry service expanded rapidly, and Gaglardi said he "built the whole system around my own impatience."

 Gaglardi convinced a reluctant Premier Bennett to buy the government a Learjet.
 Bennett had been traveling in a newly inaugurated government-owned ferry to Prince Rupert.
 To demonstrate that the ferry was too slow for government business, Gaglardi engaged a pilot friend to fly him to Prince Rupert in a Learjet, and got there before Bennett did.
 Gaglardi waited on the dock to greet the Premier with a purchase contract for the plane.
 The plane was quickly purchased.

 Gaglardi earned the nickname "Flying Phil" from getting speeding tickets when driving in large-engined cars around the province, checking on the progress of road construction, or in his own words "testing the curves."
 When pulled over, he would show his pilot's license and say, "I wasn't driving too fast, I was flying too low."

 In the 1963 election Davie Fulton, who had retired from federal politics to lead the BC Progressive Conservative Party, ran against Gaglardi in his riding of Kamloops.
 Gaglardi defeated Fulton by several thousand votes, and Fulton soon returned to federal politics.

 In 1968 Gaglardi came under fire in the legislature over recurring allegations of preferred highway access to property owned by his sons, use of departmental facilities to provide sign material and construction to benefit their properties, and departmental work performed on his private property.
 He announced his resignation in March 1968 after revelations of flying his daughter-in-law and grandson on the government jet.
 Bennett let it be known that Gaglardi had been fired, which was not the case.
 He continued in Cabinet as minister without portfolio.